Veroes/unikernelUK-prop/devlog.md

 **Next Steps**: Add Notes and Comments for Readers | Find Benchmarking for Unikernel \
 **Note**: There is a problem on downloading on `ca-certifactes` and `tzdata`, sometimes it work and don't.
 I add some retry 3 times to handle this issue. | Hope it ain't gonna take while :) to find the Benchmark

+## 2024-12-2

+**Objective**: Optimize Unikraft App

+**Task**:

+-   Find similiar node version as `eyeberg/node:20.5.0`
+-   Optimized Kraftfile and Dockerfile configs

+**Next Steps**:

+**Note**: It turns out, I don't need to use `kraft build` to create a Unikraft Unikernel instead `kraft pkg` works too with minimal.
+But there something that I still don't understand.
+At the moment I'll be using my stable setup.